Overview

 The first option is to establish a bare-bones REST-API endpoint, called a HTTP function.
 It exposes a regular REST API endpoint, with an Express.js like API.

-The second option is to establish a Callable function, a pattern that involves both a server SDK and a client SDK, which work hand in hand to provide a better developer experience, such as having built-in authentication support.
+The second option is to establish a Callable function, a pattern that involves both a server SDK and a client SDK, which work hand in hand to provide a better developer experience, such as managing authentication.

-onRequest and onCall are the two helpers to define those function.
-They live in https.
+onRequest and onCall are the two helpers to define those function:

 import { onRequest, onCall } from "firebase-functions/https"